KidSave Terms & Conditions

 When you open a KidSave Account you will be accepting these Terms as a part of your application.
 Your Application is subject to our acceptance.
 We will notify you via the website once your application has been approved and your Account has been opened.
 Some terms relating to your KidSave Account may only become applicable once this has happened.

-By applying for a KidSave Account, you agree that we are authorised as your agent to appoint the Platform Provider to provide these services to you as outlined in section 2.
-You agree that we are authorised as your agent to terminate the appointment of the Platform Provider and to instruct the Platform Provider to transfer your Assets to an alternative provider selected and appointed by us.
+By applying for a KidSave Account, you agree that we are authorised as your agent to appoint the Custody Provider to provide these services to you as outlined in section 2.
+You agree that we are authorised as your agent to terminate the appointment of the Custody Provider and to instruct the Custody Provider to transfer your Assets to an alternative provider selected and appointed by us.

-You should direct all enquiries regarding your Account to us and not the Platform Provider as the Platform Provider will not accept instructions from you directly.
+You should direct all enquiries regarding your Account to us and not the Custody Provider as the Custody Provider will not accept instructions from you directly.

 We will take all reasonable steps to ensure that the Platform Services are provided to you in accordance with these Terms, all applicable laws and all applicable FCA Rules.